pristanna/GeneRIF/README.md

 # GeneRIF

+This tool is useful when you need to find out what is a function of your genes of interest, when you have their gene symbols and want to use information from GeneRIF database.

 What is GeneRIF: https://www.ncbi.nlm.nih.gov/gene/about-generif -  GeneRIF provides a simple mechanism to allow scientists to add to the functional annotation of genes described in Gene

 Gene symbols and their alternatives - HGNC - https://www.genenames.org/